 Getting Started Students

-Apply for your I-20: Summer Connect
+Apply for Your I-20: Summer Connect

-Congratulations on your admission to the Sever Institute Summer Connect for Engineering program at WashU!
+Congratulations on your admission to the WashU Sever Institute Summer Connect for Engineering program at WashU!
 We are excited to welcome you to campus.
 Focused on preparing undergraduate students for either WashU’s MEM or MISM graduate degrees, this 6-week residential summer program allows admitted students to take two (3-credit) graduate-level courses.
-These courses count toward the MEM […]
+These courses count toward the […]

 Getting Started Students